iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 This RFC is intended to be self contained and thus does not rely on the existence of any traits or types defined outside of this proposal.
-There are however a few aspects of this proposal that would benefit from additional interface definitions to make its types easier and more idiomatic to use, or in order to make it more typesafe.
+There are however a few aspects of this proposal that would benefit from additional interface definitions to make its types easier and more idiomatic to use, or in order to make it more type-safe.
 We list these here:
 + `Transaction` and its fields are heavily tied to the message format of `iri v1.8.1`, the fixed nature of its fields and the representation of each of its fields as `one byte per trit` is the obvious choice.
 However, equipping the field types with more semantics, for example implementing it in terms of a `BinaryCodedTernary` trait might be useful